 - infant apnea

 - noisy breathing

 Our goal is to improve the quality of life for all of our patients so they may lead healthy active lives.

 We offer a comprehensive approach in the diagnosis and management of breathing and lung diseases.
+We strive to improve the health of all children to reach their exercise potential.
 We perform lung function tests, provide thorough asthma education, and monitor symptoms closely.

 Children that are born prematurely may have a unique set of pulmonary and medical problems.
 More specifically, these children are at risk for developing a pulmonary condition, known as bronchopulmonary dysplasia or chronic lung disease.
 All children with this disorder should be under the care of a pediatric pulmonologist.
 These children are more susceptible to viral infections and require a comprehensive approach in management.
 As part of these children’s care, we administer Synagis to increase protection against the potential life threatening complications from a virus known as RSV.
 It is given monthly during RSV season for babies (less than two years of age) who were born prematurely or have congenital heart disease.

 Children and teens are not just small adults.
 Their bodies are growing and have unique medical needs.
 They usually express their concerns differently than adults and cannot always answer medical questions appropriately.

 - Pulmonary function testing, including IOS & FeNO

 The diagnosis of asthma in children requires a careful review of a child’s current and past medical history, family history, and a physical examination.
 Specialized testing is sometimes needed to diagnose asthma and to rule out other possible causes of symptoms.
 Many children with asthma appear and sound completely normal.